Chicago and North Western 1385: 21st-century hiatus and renovation

 On May 18, 2000, No. 1385 became listed on the National Register of Historic Places.
-Without an operable steam locomotive, yearly visitor attendance at the MCRM plummeted, so museum officials planned to revive steam operations to lure visitors back.
+Without an operable steam locomotive, yearly visitor attendance at the MCRY plummeted, so museum officials planned to revive steam operations to lure visitors back.
 They initially estimated that boiler repairs on No. 1385 would cost $125,000 to complete, but a closer inspection revealed that the locomotive would require a complete $750,000 rebuild to operate again, and it was discovered that No. 1385's boiler was corroded beyond repair.
 The project was subsequently stalled by varying challenges, including the Great Recession, and a 2008 flood that damaged the museum's property, and the R-1 was stored on a siding for the time being.

-In 2011, Wag-Aero co-founders Dick and Bobbie Wagner arranged for the Wagner Foundation to donate a $250,000 matching grant to the MCRM, and they promised to help further fund No. 1385's rebuild.
-It was re-estimated that the project would cost $2 million to complete, making it the MCRM's most expensive restoration project.
+In 2011, Wag-Aero co-founders Dick and Bobbie Wagner arranged for the Wagner Foundation to donate a $250,000 matching grant to the MCRY, and they promised to help further fund No. 1385's rebuild.
+It was re-estimated that the project would cost $2 million to complete, making it the MCRY's most expensive restoration project.
 The museum contracted SPEC Machine, owned by Steve Roudebush, to help restore the No. 1385 locomotive.
 By 2013, No. 1385's original 7,500 U.S.gal tender was thoroughly rebuilt.
 That same year, after the locomotive was disassembled, the frame and running gear were shipped to SPEC's rural machine shop in Middleton.
 Afterward, the frame of the front pilot truck was replaced, and the driving wheels were sent to be repaired at the Strasburg Rail Road's restoration shop in Pennsylvania, before returning to Middleton.

 Progress on the project required some tools to be custom made, and several old photos, books, encyclopedias and blueprints were used as references.
 No. 1385's wooden cab was sent to Fond du Lac, where it served as a reference for a replacement cab to be built.
-In 2016, construction on the newly welded boiler for the R-1 began by Continental Fabricators in St. Louis.
-(Note: In addition to No. 1385, Continental Fabricators helped construct boilers for a number of other steam locomotives, including Pennsylvania Railroad 5550.)
+In 2016, construction on a new welded boiler for the R-1 began by Continental Fabricators in St. Louis, Missouri, which helped construct boilers for other steam locomotives, including Pennsylvania Railroad 5550.
 In 2017, the frame and running gear were moved out of SPEC's shop and into a larger adjacent building, which was built specifically to house No. 1385 for the remainder of its rebuild.
 In September 2019, the new boiler was moved to Middleton and fitted onto the frame.
 Following the lockdowns during the COVID-19 pandemic, work on the locomotive continued at a slower pace, but Roudebush set the project as a high priority.